daptin/daptin/README.md

 ## Tech Goals

-- Zero config start (sqlite db for fresh install, data can be later automatically moved to mysql/postgres using goms)
+- Zero config start (sqlite db for fresh install, data can be moved to mysql/postgres using goms)
-- A closely knit set of components to work together
+- A closely knit set of components which work together
 - Completely configurable at runtime, can be run without any dev help
 - Stateless
 - Try to piggyback on used/known standards